-The old adage that “content is king” is a marketing truism that still rules the land.
+The old adage that “content is king” still holds true.

-However, key to reigning in a digital age, is having solid content servants, aka, website metadata and content metadata.
-Without these informative players, content is at risk of being dethroned.
-The best way to make content nimble in the digital world is to employ website and content metadata.
+, content is at risk of losing its importance, and becoming less usable.
 Let's take a moment to look at website metadata and content metadata individually and how they empower the content they serve.

 Website metadata can be hidden or listed on published pages and helps users find what they are looking for when searching or navigating the site.